alicebartlett/little-image-server/README.md

 1. Open the file in the public file called 'meta.json'.
 You'll need to name your publication, write a short description of what it does, and how often it is delivered.
 2. Pick an icon for your publication.
 It should be called icon.png and be in the public folder.
 3. (optional) At the moment your publication will return an image, but if you want your publication to have some more html in it, you can modify the file called edition.erb in the folder called views.
-4. Commit these changes to git using `git commit -a -m 'some config changes'`
+4. Commit these changes to git using `git commit -a -m 'your commit message here'`

 Image storage
 =============